schovi/jsCaret/README.md

 * **custom_cursor.html** It is advanced example, where i replace default cursor with custom one (it is just graphic over, not system replace :) )

+## Future

+* Make versions for other frameworks and pure javascript.

 ## Thanks to